rosshadden/thesis/06-analysis.md

 The server and stream workflows are really only limited by the maximum heap size and memory availability in their runtime environments, which means their velocities are virtually infinite.

 These findings for the parallel test were quite unexpected, as the concurrent connection limit was not considered when the implementation was conceived.
-The underlying concept is the same as it is in the series test, however, which is that the stream method does better when there are more request-response cycles for it to bypass.
+The underlying concept is the same as in the series test, however, which is that the stream method does better when there are more request-response cycles for it to bypass.